-As you become more aware of your body as a sexual being it is only natural that you will find that touching yourself on your private parts (penis, breasts or pubic area) feels good.
+As you each become more aware of your body as a sexual being it is only natural that you will find that touching yourself on your private parts (penis, breasts, or pubic area) feels good.
 Touching yourself this way in ANY public area is NOT OK.
-It is important to understand that people have different concepts of what is public and private.
-Below are things you and your parents or another trusted adult can do together to help you learn what is meant by public and private.
+It is important to understand that people - and families - have different ideas and beliefs about what is public and private.
+Below are things you and your parents or other trusted adults can do together to help you learn what is meant by public and private.